 The Federal Motor Carrier Safety Administration (FMCSA) regulates the number of hours commercial drivers may drive and work per day and week.
-These rules also encompass other restrictions, such as taking mandatory rest breaks.
+These HOS rules also encompass other restrictions, such as taking mandatory rest breaks.

-The FMCSA and the Department of Transportation (DOT) refer to these rules as the Hours of Service rules.
+The FMCSA and the Department of Transportation (DOT) refer to these rules as the hours of service rules.
 The idea is to regulate the number of hours drivers drive to minimize drowsiness and driver fatigue.
 According to the Large Truck Crash Causation Study, 13% of commercial motor vehicle drivers were considered to be fatigued at the time of collisions.

 Further reading: What is an ELD or Electronic Logging Device?